DaleMargel/Web-Survey/Design/Approach.md

 # Approach
-How to buid an application that runs everywhere?
+How to build an application that runs everywhere?

 There are a lot of interesting technologies out there.
 How do we narrow the list?
 The first cut is the approach that the tool takes toward targeting a platform.
 In reality there are only a few approaches.